Bostonhacks/kuromitsu/README.md

 # Kuromitsu
 A CLI tool for mass mailing templated emails.
 By default, it adds a 20 second delay in between batches of 50 sent emails to avoid hitting Gmail API's rate limit.
-You change change this delay or batch size with `--delay` and `--batch-size` respectively
+You change change this delay or batch size with `--delay` and `--batch-size` respectively.

+Currently all emails are sent with name "BostonHacks" (even though you can change the send-from email address).

 # Getting started